Ok, let’s talk about grief.

 If you are the person who is healing.
 Be honest with your loved ones.
 It takes courage and you are going to be vulnerable, but tell them about your needs and speak up when their actions make it difficult for you.

 Lastly, for both the healer and friend.
 It takes time.
 Nothing happens quickly.
 On 15 July it will be ten years since my dad died and on some nights I still cry as if it happened yesterday.
 Be patient with yourself.
 Allow good and bad days.
-When you think things are going great and a gust of sadness pulls you down into the depths, remember: healing is not linear.
+When you think things are going great and a gust of grief pulls you down into the depths, remember: healing is not linear.
 Do not let Hollywood or socials dictate how you should heal.

 I have learned recently that pain is pain, and it’s very subjective.
 I’ve used the death of a loved one as an example, but, for your friend, a break-up with a guy you never liked could be extremely painful.
 Be respectful of what that person experiences and allow them to heal as they need.
 There is no easy way or “List of 10 things you can do when your friend goes through shit”.
 There are just the basics.
 Be human.
 Be real and remember, it’s not about you.